-Threatened Biter: Young child can be threatened by new or changing situations such as a parent returning to work, a new baby, or parents separating. as possible, and help him or her talk about feelings even when he or she says thing like “I hate my new baby.”
+Threatened Biter: Young children can be threatened by new or changing situations such as a parent returning to work, a new baby, or parents separating.
+Help him or her talk about feelings even when he or she says things like “I hate my new baby.”

 - The child may become threatened by situations such as newly separated parents, the death of a grandparent or a mother returning to work.